-Let's say you plan to travel to Japan, but you don't know much about Japanese?
-You may be fluent in English, but that won't help much.
-You definitely need to know some Japanese words, for that we made this basic guide to help you increase your vocabulary and try to survive in Japan.
-Let's break this guide down into categories.
+Let’s say you plan to travel to Japan, but you don’t know much Japanese?
+You might be fluent in English, but that won’t help much.
+It’s definitely necessary for you to know some words in Japanese, for that we made this basic guide to help you increase your vocabulary and try to survive in Japan.
+We will divide this guide into categories.

-When you are in Japan, you will have to ask a lot of questions, where is that?
-What does that mean?
-Someone speaks Portuguese?
+When you are in Japan, you will need to ask many questions, where is that?
+What does this mean?
+Does anyone speak Portuguese?
 The words in the table below can help you understand and know how to ask these questions.

 • ですか (desuka) – Used to ask questions